Now open! Washington: My Home

-Artifacts help tell the stories, from utilitarian to nostalgic.
-Visitors will see a 1920s sewing machine brought to Tacoma by a Jewish immigrant from Canada; a stone chisel from the 1920s used by a Scotsman to work on the Capitol building in Olympia; a pair of 1940s earrings carried across Europe during World War II by a Latvian immigrant; a decorative Pysanka egg from 2010 crafted by a newcomer as a connection to her Ukrainian homeland; a simple 1960s thermos that often held congee (rice porridge), lovingly fed by a father to his daughter when she was sick in Hong Kong and later carried to Washington; and more.
+Artifacts, from utilitarian to nostalgic, bring the stories to life.
+Visitors can see a 1920s sewing machine brought to Tacoma by a Jewish immigrant from Canada; a stone chisel from the 1920s used by a Scotsman to work on the Capitol building in Olympia; a pair of 1940s earrings carried across Europe during World War II by a Latvian immigrant; a decorative Pysanka egg from 2010 crafted by a newcomer as a connection to her Ukrainian homeland; a simple 1960s thermos that often held congee (rice porridge), lovingly fed by a father to his daughter when she was sick in Hong Kong and later carried to Washington; and more.

-Step into My Shoes displays multiple shoes on risers.
-Visitors are invited to select a shoe and hear a corresponding personal story about the impacts immigration has had on an individual or his/her ancestors.
+Step into My Shoes displays multiple pairs of shoes brought along on travels to Washington.
+Visitors are invited to select a shoe, then see and hear a corresponding personal story about the impacts of immigration on an individual or his/her ancestors.
 Alutiiq/Alaska native Ingrid Hansen references childhood events as she talks about seeing Washington for the first time during the 1962 Seattle World’s Fair.
 Mustafa Mohammed discusses what it was like to have to leave his home country of Iraq as a refugee.

-Coming to Washington wasn’t always easy, and the exciting, interactive Story Chests represent that challenge.
-The Story Chests offer visitors hands-on engagement with Washington history.
-A series of luggage carts hold travel trunks and suitcases that delve into topics in unusual ways.
+Coming to Washington wasn’t always easy, and the interactive Story Chests represent that challenge.
+Luggage carts hold travel trunks and suitcases where visitors can delve into topics in unusual ways.
 On one cart, a bentwood box holds Native American stories of how tribal members came to be in this place.
 On another, a hope chest shows small objects that represent the hopes and dreams immigrants brought with them.
 The Oregon Trail chest illustrates some of the dangers involved in the journey.
 Another chest shows objects that represent the discrimination immigrants have faced over time.